"Star Wars" creator George Lucas engaged to businesswoman

 Lucas, who rose to fame directing the 1971 science-fiction film "THX 1138," launched "Star Wars" in 1977 developed it into one of the highest-grossing film franchises of all time.

-Lucas sold Lucasfilm and the "Star Wars" franchise to the Walt Disney Co in November for $4.05 billion.
+Lucas sold Lucasfilm and the "Star Wars" franchise to the Walt Disney Co in November for $4.05 billion (2.5 billion pounds).

 (Reporting by Eric Kelsey, editing by Jill Serjeant and Lisa Shumaker)